-for some slowly varying functions, $L_1(\cdot)$ and $L_2(\cdot)$, where $L_2(\cdot)$ may depend on $u_1$ and $u_2$.
-In this case of $\alpha<2$, the index $\alpha$ of stability coincides with the Pareto exponent\footnote{Specifically, the Pareto distribution has CDF $F(t)=1-t^{-\beta}$ for $t\geq 1$.} $\beta$ in the sense that $\alpha = \min \{\beta,2\}$.
-Thus, the case of $\alpha<2$ implies infinite variance of the score.
-See Theorem \ref{theorem:pena} in Appendix \ref{sec:alternative} for more precise details.
-In this case, \textit{unignorably large} clusters are literally unignorable because the sample sum of the (scaled) scores becomes asymptotically proportional to the (scaled) score of the largest cluster - see Remark \ref{remark:impossibility} in Appendix \ref{sec:theory_alpha_less_than_two} for more discussions.
-Hence, the asymptotic distribution cannot be normal.
+for some slowly varying functions $L_1(\cdot)$ and $L_2(\cdot)$, where $L_2(\cdot)$ may depend on $u_1$ and $u_2$.
+In this case, the index $\alpha$ of stability coincides with the Pareto exponent\footnote{Specifically, the Pareto distribution has CDF $F(t) = 1 - t^{-\beta}$ for $t \geq 1$.} $\beta$, in the sense that $\alpha = \min\{\beta,2\}$.
+Thus, when $\alpha < 2$, the score has infinite variance.
+For more precise details, see Theorem~\ref{theorem:pena} in Appendix~\ref{sec:alternative}.
+In this case, \emph{unignorably large} clusters are indeed unignorable, since the sample sum of the (scaled) scores becomes asymptotically proportional to the (scaled) score of the largest cluster; see Remark~\ref{remark:impossibility} in Appendix~\ref{sec:theory_alpha_less_than_two} for further discussion.
+Hence, the asymptotic distribution cannot be Gaussian in this case.

-As discussed in the introduction, the literature on urban economics and economic geography has established theoretical results indicating that the sizes cities follow Zipf's law \citep[e.g.,][]{gabaix1999zipf}.
-In particular, this implies $\alpha=1 < 2$ when data are non-trivially clustered by cities, leading to a non-normal limit distribution.
+The literature in urban economics and economic geography establishes that (truncated) city size distributions frequently exhibit a power-law behavior in the upper tail, with estimated exponents typically in the range of $1$ to $1.5$; see \citet{eeckhout2004gibrat,ioannides2013us} and references therein.
+Consequently, when observations are strongly correlated at the city level, this implies $\alpha < 2$, yielding a non-Gaussian limiting distribution.

-Finally, the i.i.d. requirement in Assumption \ref{assm} is standard in this literature, (cf. \citealt{BuCaShTa2022,cavaliere2022econometrics,bai2022inference}).
-It is mild because 1) the conditional distributions of $S_g$ and $X'_gX_g$ given $N_g=n_g$ can be heterogeneous across $n_g$; and 2) the distributions of individuals within each cluster can be non-identical.
-In addition, $S_g$ and $X_g$ can be arbitrarily correlated with the cluster size $N_g$ so long as the exogeneity condition for the regression is respected.
+The i.i.d. requirement across clusters in Assumption~\ref{assm} is standard in this literature (e.g., \citealt{BuCaShTa2022,cavaliere2022econometrics,bai2022inference}).
+This assumption is mild because: (1) the conditional distributions of $S_g$ and $X'_g X_g$ given $N_g = n_g$ may vary across $n_g$; and (2) the distributions of individuals within each cluster need not be identical.
+Moreover, $S_g$ and $X_g$ may be arbitrarily correlated with the cluster size $N_g$, provided that the regression exogeneity condition is satisfied.

-To simplify the writings, we focus on the case where $v'S_g$ and $u_1'X_g'X_gu_2$ share the common index $\alpha$ of stability.
-This simple setting is rationalized if the tail shape of their distributions are driven by the tail shape of the distribution of cluster sizes $N_g$ - see Section \ref{sec:fragility:heuristic} for an illustrating example.
-With this said, we emphasize that this setting is not essential and can be relaxed only at the cost of more cumbersome writing.
+To simplify the exposition, we focus on the case where $v'S_g$ and $u_1' X_g' X_g u_2$ share a common stability index $\alpha$.
+This simplification is rationalized if the tail behavior of their distributions is driven by the tail behavior of the cluster-size distribution $N_g$; see Section~\ref{sec:fragility:heuristic} for an illustrative example.
+However, this simplification is adopted only for notational simplicity and can be relaxed at the cost of substantially more cumbersome exposition.